kosdev-code/tfa-sample-cui/README.md

 To run a build of the entire application including the UI and models run `npm run build`.
 This will create an optimized bundle in the `dist` folder at the root of the application.

+Alternatively, use the NX Console in VS Code to build one or more of the project components using the provided UI.

+- Navigate to the NX Console View
+- Select `build`
+- Select the project to build from the list

+There is a `kab` option as well that will run the build and produce a kab file that can be used during development as part of an image.

+The `kab` option is driven by a couple of environment variables that can be modified either in your environment or via a .env file at the root of the project:

+**JAVA_CMD** - the path to the java executable **KOS_INSTALL_PATH** - the kOS Studio installation directory.
+The `kabtool` will be found in this folder structure.

 ## Project Structure

 The kOS UI project has been configured as an integrated NX mono-repo that incorporates projects for both UI applications and the corresponding kOS models required to integrate with a dispenser running kOS.